ianstormtaylor/is-hotkey/Readme.md

 Instead, you want to just check whether a single event matches a hotkey.
 And you want to define your hotkeys in the standard-but-non-trivial-to-parse syntax that everyone knows.

 But most libraries don't expose their parsing logic.
-And even for the ones that do expose their hotkey parsing logic, pulling in an entire library just to parse a hotkey is overkill.
+And even for the ones that do expose their hotkey parsing logic, pulling in an entire library just to check a hotkey string is overkill.

-So... this is a super-simple hotkey checker!
+So... this is a simple and lightweight hotkey checker!

 ---